Flaxseeds may be known as a type of healthy food but that does not mean low-carb. Find out whether flaxseeds are keto-friendly or not.

 - Net carbs: 1.6 grams

-While possible depending on the other foods in your diet, it is unlikely that the 1.6 grams of net carbs in 100 grams of flaxseeds are enough to kick you out of ketosis.
+If you already ate a lot of carbs, these 1.6 grams of net carbohydrates in 100 grams of flaxseeds could be enough to kick you out of ketosis.

 One tablespoon of ground flaxseeds is about 7 grams and contains the following amounts of carbs: